txaggiediver/reCapify/README.md

     - Email Address Verification Request in region US East (N. Virginia)
         - Click the provided URL to authorize use of the email address.
     - Your temporary password
-        - Use your username and temporary password to log in to the website.
+        - The username and temporary password can be used to log in to the website.
+- Optionally, you can [request to move out of the SES sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) to email new users without additional verification.

 ### Accessing the Website
 - Return to the CloudFormation console.
 - Once the stack shows *CREATE_COMPLETE* status, click **Outputs**.
 - Click on the CloudFront URL to open the website.
-- Enter your username and password.
+- Enter your username and password or create a new account.
-    - Change your password and verify your email as needed.
+    - Change your password and/or verify your email as needed.

 ### Using the Website
-- To invite a scribe to your upcoming meeting, enter the **Meeting Name**, **Meeting ID**, and, optionally, the **Meeting Password** and **Meeting Time**.
+- To invite a scribe to your upcoming meeting, enter the **Meeting Name**, **Meeting ID**, and, optionally, the **Meeting Password** and/or **Meeting Time**.
 - Click **Invite Now** to invite the scribe to join as soon as possible, or click **Invite Later** to schedule the scribe.
 - To delete an invite for an upcoming meeting, select the invite then click **Delete**.
 - To log out, click **Logout**.